Hilmerson/Cypress_portfolio/README.md

   </kbd>
 </p>

-In this example, I will utilize the **[Automation Testing Practice Page](https://testautomationpractice.blogspot.com/)**, designed for testing various interactions that a user might engage in within a web application.

 # Table of Contents
 - [Basic Test Examples](#basic-test-examples)
 - [eCommerce Examples](#ecommerce-examples)

 ## Basic Test Examples

+In these examples, I will utilize the **[Automation Testing Practice Page](https://testautomationpractice.blogspot.com/)**, designed for testing various interactions that a user might engage in within a web application.

 ✅ **Alert Display**
    - Clicks a button to trigger an alert and asserts that the alert occured.